RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 Here, the `cmp` instruction compares the value in register `a` to the value `42`, and the `jbe` instruction decides whether to jump to the _.LBB99_10_ label or not.
 If the jump is taken, the instruction at _.LBB99_10_ is executed, which sets `a` to `0`.
 If not, the instruction continue to execute, which sets `a` to `1`.

-Now that we understand what branches are, we can discuss why CPU need to predict branches, which leads us to the next topic: **instruction pipelines**.
+Now that we understand what branches are, we can discuss why the CPU needs to predict branches, which leads us to the next topic: **instruction pipelines**.

 ## Instruction pipelining